Michael Morton (criminal justice): The Michael Morton Act

 On May 16, 2013, Governor of Texas Rick Perry signed Texas Senate Bill 1611, also called the Michael Morton Act, into law.
 The Act is designed to ensure a more open discovery process.
 The bill's open file policy removes barriers for accessing evidence.
 Morton was present for the signing of the bill, which became law on September 1, 2013.

 Later life

-Morton lived with his parents in Liberty City, Texas after being released from prison before moving to Kilgore, Texas.
-He was able to reconnect with his son, Eric.
-Eric had been adopted by Christine Morton's sister and her husband, and had cut contact with his father when he was fifteen because he believed that he was guilty of his mother's murder.
+After being released from prison, Morton lived with his parents in Liberty City, Texas, and later relocated to Kilgore, Texas.
+He was able to reconnect with his son, Eric, then 28 years old, after some initial resistance.
+Eric had been adopted by Christine Morton's younger sister and her husband, having cut contact with Michael when he was 15 years old because he believed that Michael was guilty of Christine's murder.

-In 2013, Morton married Cynthia May Chessman, who he met at his church.
+In 2013, Michael Morton married Cynthia May Chessman; they met at his church.